"Like they said, we want each other, it’s fun, it’s been a while,

 That was me.
 Yeah.
 Just to clarify.

-Andrei did know a lot of people, greeting and chatting with almost everyone who recognized them, laughing easily at an anecdote from a bunch of guys who had obviously drunk too much, warning some girls to take it easy on the drinks, even asking after one who greeted them sweetly, struggling to sit up straight from too much vodka.
-Andrei found her friend for her in two minutes flat - ‘Rachel, you gotta get to Amy, she’s passed out on the bar.’ - and brushed it off good-naturedly when said friend thanked them for the heads-up - ‘No big, we gotta look out for each other!’
+Andrei did know a lot of people, greeting and chatting with almost everyone who recognized them, laughing easily at an anecdote from a bunch of guys who had obviously drunk too much, warning some girls to take it easy on the drinks, even asking after one who greeted them sweetly but was struggling to sit up straight from having had too much vodka.
+Andrei found her friend for her in two minutes flat - ‘Rachel, you gotta get to Avery, she’s passed out on the bar.’ - and brushed it off good-naturedly when said friend thanked them for the heads-up - ‘No big, we gotta look out for each other!’

 They introduced me to most of these people by just telling me their names, no details on how they knew them or why they were at the party.
 In turn, when these strangers asked about me, Andrei's answer was also as simple.